jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ### Shortest path queries using metrics other than hop count

-#### Query for the lowest latency path:
+#### Query for the lowest latency path between Amsterdam and Rome:
    ```
    for v, e in outbound shortest_path 'unicast_prefix_v4/10.101.1.0_24_10.0.0.1' TO 'unicast_prefix_v4/20.0.0.0_24_10.0.0.7' ipv4_topology OPTIONS {weightAttribute: 'latency' } return  { prefix: v.prefix, name: v.name, srv6sid: v.sids[*].srv6_sid, latency: e.latency }
    ```

 ### Graph Traversals
-A traversal starts at one specific document (startVertex) and follows all edges connected to this document using min depth and max depth values, or in network-engineer-speak "fewest hops" and "most hops".
+A traversal starts at one specific document *`(startVertex)`* and follows all edges connected to this document using min depth and max depth values, or in network-engineer-speak, find all paths between *`Source`* and *`Destination`* with a *`minimum hop count of X and maximum hop count of Y`*.

 ArangoDB reference [LINK](https://www.arangodb.com/docs/stable/aql/graphs-traversals-explained.html)

-For our purposes we can use Graph Traversal to find all paths that satisfy a given set of constraints including minimum and maximum hops to consider:
+Basically for our purposes we can use Graph Traversal to find all paths that satisfy a given set of constraints including minimum and maximum hops to consider.

 #### Query for the least utilized path
 Backups, data replication, other bulk transfers can oftentimes take a non-best path through the network.
-In theory the least utilized path could be many hops in length, so we're going to include a notation (1..6) which indicates the query can consider paths with 6 or fewer hops.
+In theory the *`least utilized path`* could be many hops in length, so we're going to include a notation **(1..6)** which indicates the query can consider paths with 6 or fewer hops.

    1. First a query for full path data.
 We expect to see the Arango UI render a topology that includes all seven routers and our two prefix endpoints: